 While this is not exactly a nightmare scenario, if it occurs too often the responsibility of being the person handling pager duty turns into a burden rather than a source of pride.
 Ideally, you’ll want to eliminate these false positives as much as possible, otherwise it’s hard to know when alerts really matter and when to take them seriously.
 But with constant change in the system: new services, processes, usage patterns and many more other things added and updated continuously, how can you avoid this?

-In this blog post, I’ll explain how smart anomaly detection can improve alerting and root cause analysis.
+In this blog post, I’ll explain how smart anomaly detection can improve intelligent alerting and root cause analysis.
 Smart anomaly detection is part of the set of AIOps capabilities.
 You can take advantage of AIOps capabilities by using an observability solution that incorporates artificial intelligence (AI) and machine learning (ML) capabilities.

-Healthy alerts
+Intelligent alerts

 Microservices come online and get redeployed frequently.
 This is a good thing, of course, as new capabilities become available to end-users and bugs get fixed.
 You need to assess the health of these services and use their metrics to define alerting rules.